Air source heat pump installation Cambridge. Air source heat pump service Cambridge.

 Air source heat pump repair Cambridge.
 Blueflame ASHP Engineering

-Blueflame Cambridge dedicated ASHP engineers and electrical team cover the full Cambridge CB postcode area of much of south and east Cambridgeshire, including Cambridge and Ely.
+Blueflame Cambridge dedicated ASHP engineers and renewable energy electrical team cover the full Cambridge CB postcode area of much of south and east Cambridgeshire, including Cambridge and Ely.
 Plus parts of west Suffolk including Newmarket and Haverhill, and north-west Essex, including Saffron Walden.

 Blueflame are experieced in the full range of specialist air source heat pump services.
 From the air source heat pump system design and integration planning, through to the physical installation.
 We provide subsequent maintenance and annual servicing plans, plus are one of the few companies authorised by leading manufacturers to repair their heat pumps too.

 Also as we are MCS and TrustMark accredited, all our work is independently assessed to assuring consistent technical competence, safety and and management processes throughout.
 This also ensures that you are able to claim all government grants and incentives at the time of installation.

 Why choose Blueflame for your air source heat pump ?

 With over three decades of experience in the design, installation and maintenance of complete central heating systems, Colchester based Blueflame, embraced renewable energy technology engineering from the beginning, and are now one of East Anglia's most experienced installers and maintainers of air source heat pumps, amongst other renewable energy technologies.
 Every installed heat pump has been designed and seen through from start to finish by the same dedicated Blueflame engineering and electrician team since 2007.
 No sub-contractors are used.
 This gives us an enormous amount of experience and knowledge in the field.